…in which abandoned at an emperor’s wall I quest alone through a trolls’ forest towards a giant’s Chinese takeaway.

 Bellingham is a proper town, multi-pubbed, multi-shopped and with cafes and a Co-Op that opens quite late.
 There’s also, wonder of wonders, a competent and generous Chinese takeaway that opens until 10.30 every day except Tuesdays when it doesn’t open at all.
 So unless it’s a Tuesday you don’t have to worry about dragging your lame carcass into town well after dark, there will be hot food.
 I ate mine not with chopsticks but with proper cutlery and cold beers bought from the Co-Op, in the large, beautifully-equipped and WiFi-enabled kitchen of the bunkhouse at Demesne Farm.
 Here, even in June, I had a dorm room all to myself.
 You can also camp here, the owners are nice and it’s directly on The Way although there’s no way of knowing that on the ground – see Day 17’s navigation.

 Assuming you spot Rapishaw Gap with its obvious fingerpost, navigation through Wark Forest is then surprisingly straightforward as long as you stay alert.
 Watch out for fingerposts and habitually take bearings from the map so you know more or less the correct heading in case of confusion, especially at unexpected path diversions.
-For some reason I came unstuck in here walking north-south and had to resort to OS Locate, but south-north I’ve twice had no problems.
+For some reason I came unstuck in here walking north-south and had to resort to OS Locate, but south-north I’ve twice had no problems (Update September 2018 – make that three times 😉 ).

 Don’t turn left down to the road after Horneystead, cross the field to The Ash.
 The Way has been considerately engineered round the back of somebody’s garden at Lowstead, then there are waymarkers round Linacres, follow the signed track, don’t go down into the dip.
 Keep following the tarred track all the way to the road at about 824 785, don’t try to cut the corner by venturing into the appalling swamp north of it.
 Ha ha, who would do that?

 The route into Bellingham is also simple but interminable.
-It seems to take for ever to get down from the Shitlington mast into a town that looked so close from up there.
+It seems to take for ever to get down from the Shitlington mast into a town that looks so tantalisingly close when you’re still up there.

-After the lovely riverside walk watch out for the unsigned left turn opposite the garage that takes you past the blue-plaqued St Cuthbert’s Well and uphill alongside the church into town.
-This is The Way, although it doesn’t really matter if you go straight on instead.
+After the lovely riverside walk watch out for the unsigned left turn opposite the garage that takes you past the blue-plaqued St Cuthbert’s Well and uphill alongside the church into town, this is the Pennine Way.
 Why the NTG refers to ‘Cuddy’s Well’ (p.
 162) I’ve no idea.
+To get more directly to the campsite just head straight on instead and turn right at the petrol station (which has a useful shop selling gas and other camping stuff).

 The unharvested trees are impenetrably dark, the haunt, surely, of trolls.
 Passing Wayfarers glance briefly into the hugger-mugger pines, shudder, and move on.
 In fact Northumberland from here northwards has something of the troll kingdom about it with its dark dells, extravagant mosses, ancient stones and strange watery light.